-In April 2017, our new Write-ability Goes Regional and Online program will be launched in Ballarat.
+In April 2017, our new Write-ability Goes Regional and Online program launched in Ballarat.
 Write-ability Goes Regional and Online is a three-year program for aspiring writers with disability living in regional Victoria.
-Following the rollout of the National Disability Insurance Scheme (NDIS), the program will then move onto the Loddon region, Inner and Outer Gippsland, Ovens Murray, Western Districts, Goulburn and Mallee regions.
-Our Own Voices Forum: Why Writing Matters will be held in Ballarat on Thursday 27 April 2017 to explore how writing and storytelling can help develop new ways of thinking about the self, disability, and community.
-For more information about the Own Voices Forum in August 2017 in Bendigo email Harriet.
-To book for the next Write-ability Writers Group in Ballarat, visit our calendar event listing or email Harriet.
+Following the rollout of the National Disability Insurance Scheme (NDIS), the program will now move onto the Loddon region, Inner and Outer Gippsland, Ovens Murray, Western Districts, Goulburn and Mallee regions.
+Our Own Voices Forum: Why Writing Matters will be held in each region to explore how writing and storytelling can help develop new ways of thinking about the self, disability, and community.
+For more information about the next Own Voices Forum in August 2017 in Bendigo email Harriet.
+To book for the next Write-ability Writers Group in Ballarat, visit our calendar event listing.

 Our Write-ability Fellowships provide five writers with tailored professional development opportunities each year.
 Applications for the 2017 Write-ability Fellowships are now open.
 Applications close at 4pm on Monday 10 July 2017.

 WV welcomes deaf writers